flamehaze1115/xxlong/content/publication/long2020occlusion/index.md

 #url_source: '#'
 #url_video: '#'

+header:
+  image: "static/media/headers/long2020occlusion.png"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
-image:
+#image:
   #caption: 'Image credit: [**Unsplash**](featured.png)'
-  focal_point: "Smart"
+#  focal_point: "Smart"
-  preview_only: false
+#  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.